 UEA Award Staff

-Dr Becky Ellis - Skills Award Officer
+Dr Becky Ellis - UEA Award Officer

-I’m Becky and I manage the UEA Award here at the University, working closely with my colleague Liam below and the UEA Award Ambassadors and Champions.
+I’m Becky and I manage the UEA Award here at the University, working closely with the UEA Award Ambassadors and Champions.
 I’ve been working in Further and Higher Education for close to 15 years in a variety of roles including as a lecturer and PhD supervisor at the University of Essex, and for the past two years in professional services.
 I’m also very proud to be a UEA alumna (Primary PGCE, 2013-14).
 I’m strongly committed to helping students get the best possible outcomes from their time at university and to help them make the most of their opportunities in Higher Education.
 I'm delighted to be a member of the AGCAS Skills Award Task Group which represents those responsible for co-ordinating institutional employability and personal development awards, as well as sharing good practice and formulating new research on existing Skills Award schemes.
 Please do contact myself or the team if you have any questions about the UEA Award.
 Contact Becky on email@example.com.

 UEA Award Ambassadors and Champions: Peer Support

-UEA Award students can also get e-mail and one-to-one support from a fellow student in their faculty/ school of study.
+UEA Award students can also get e-mail and one-to-one support from a fellow student in their Faculty/School of Study.
 Some questions ambassadors and champions are particularly able to help with include:

 - how to make a start on the Award

-- ideas of what to submit to the Award, particularly from your faculty/ school of study perspective
+- ideas of what to submit to the Award, particularly from your Faculty/School of Study perspective

 - hints and tips on completing your Award